juxor/afaq/markdown/secG2.md

 solidarity."_ [**The Principle of Federation**, p.
 70 and p.
 71]

-The key difference, of course, between Proudhon's mutualism and Kropotkin's communism was (as latter stressed) that the former supported payment for labour in terms of money or labour-cheques while the latter argued that this would be a modification of the wages system rather than its total abolition.
+The key difference, of course, between Proudhon's mutualism and Kropotkin's communism was (as the latter stressed) that the former supported payment for labour in terms of money or labour-cheques while the latter argued that this would be a modification of the wages system rather than its total abolition.
 Yet by divorcing payment for labour from its consumption, Proudhon argued that